LorenzoDePasquale/TWW2-Faction-Colors-Editor/README.md

 The program creates a .pack file with the new color values and adds it to the TW Launcher mod list, already enabled.

 ## Known problems
-For some reason changes to the elves banner colors won't be reflected in the game; I've tried to change the color manually without this tool but couldn't manage to do it, so I have no idea how to fix this.
+For some reason changes to the High Elves banner colors won't be reflected in the campaign; I've tried to change the color manually without this tool but couldn't manage to do it, so I have no idea how to fix this.

 Changes made by this program could be overwrited by some faction reskins, since those too change factions colors;